‘Why do you have to sit so high up?’ Freya snapped. ‘It’s taken me ages to climb these cliffs!’

 ‘It’s a shame you have to stay at your post.’

-‘No—no, I’ve thought about it, and I’ve decided it’ll be fine if I leave for an hour or so.’
+‘No—no, I’ve thought about it, and I’ve decided it’ll be fine if I leave for a few hours.’

 ‘Perfect,’ Freya said.

-Once he arrived at the Asgard sea, he looked around the shore.
+Once he arrived, he looked around the shore.
 The sand was white, and the sapphire sea glittered.
 Heimdall soon spotted a fat seal wearing Freya’s gold necklace.
 That seal must be Loki, he thought.

 Heimdall got off his horse and charged at the seal.

-When Loki saw Heimdal running toward him, he quickly flopped into the sea.
-Heimdall did not slow down.
-He ran to the edge of the shore and leapt into the sea.
+When Loki saw Heimdall running toward him, he quickly flopped into the sea and began swimming away.
+Heimdall ran to the edge of the shore and leapt into the sea.
 Before he hit the water, he changed his form, so he was also a seal.
-He chased Loki.

-After the two gods had been chasing each other for what seemed like forever, Loki glanced over his shoulder.
+After Heimdall had been chasing Loki for what seemed like forever, the two began to tire.
+Loki glanced over his shoulder.
 Heimdall was right behind him.
 If this kept up, he would soon catch him.
-Loki needed to do something.

-Loki leapt onto the shore and changed into his true form.
-Heimdall did the same, but as he jumped, he managed to grab a seashell.
+He leapt onto the shore and changed into his true form.
+Heimdall did the same, but as he jumped, he managed to grab a rock.

-When he landed, he threw the seashell at Loki.
+When he landed, he threw the rock at Loki.
 It hit him on the head, and he dropped to the floor.
-The blow had knocked him unconscious.

-Heimdall went over to Loki and carefully took Brisingamen off him.
+Heimdall grinned.
+He bent over Loki and took Brisingamen off him.
 He slipped the necklace into his pocket and returned to the sky cliffs.